Henry-Sarabia/kanka/README.md

 ```
 The `Update` functions return the updated entity back to the caller.

-This example simply discard the value.
+This example simply discards the value.

-### Deleting an entity
+### Deleting An Entity

 To delete an entity, use the `Delete` function.